GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

    make sure there are no errors (and preferably no warnings) reported before using more advanced tools, like RGD.
    The output of the Debug Layer is printed to the "Output" panel in Visual Studio when running the app under the debugger.
    Otherwise, it can be captured using the DebugView tool, which is part of the Sysinternals utilities that are freely available online from Microsoft®.

+   In Unreal Engine, you can enable it using ``-d3ddebug`` command-line parameter.

    When programming in Vulkan, enable **Vulkan Validation Layers** and check if there are no errors or warnings reported that may be related to the bug you are investigating.